Physician/Physician Assistant Appointments

 Physician/Physician Assistant appointments are available Monday-Friday.
 Please call the Student Health Center at 540.458.8401 to schedule an appointment.

 The Student Health Center has 7 beds available for overnight care if a student is too ill to care for themselves, but is not ill enough to require hospitalization.
-Emergency medical situations beyond the scope of care at the Student Health Center should be evaluated and treated at Stonewall Jackson Hospital, located just one mile from campus.
+Emergency medical situations beyond the scope of care at the Student Health Center should be evaluated and treated at Carilion Stonewall Jackson Hospital, located just one mile from campus.

 Documentation of current immunization status for Tetanus-Diphtheria, MMR (Measles, Mumps, Rubella), Polio, and Hepatitis B are required for all incoming students.
 History or laboratory evidence of chicken pox or Varicella vaccination is also required.
-Meningococcal vaccination is required for undergraduate students.
-Tuberculosis screening is required for students who have lived for more than 6 months in the past 5 years in high risk areas.
+Meningococcal vaccination is required for all incoming undergraduate students.
+Tuberculosis screening is required for all incoming students.
 Further information regarding immunization requirements is available on the immunization portion of the required Health Form.

 Additional immunization doses a student might need to complete these requirements are available at the Student Health Center, or the local office of the state Health Department.
 Depending on the student's insurance plan and vaccine type, many immunizations given at the Student Health Center can be billed directly to the insurance plan.
 Others can be charged to the student's University account, in which case a receipt will be provided that may be submitted by the student to health insurance or flexible spending plans for consideration.